Welcome to this guide packed with useful Mexico City travel tips.

 - La Merced Market:Rosario s/n, Centro, Zona Centro

 Keep your eye on the street names as you’ll find yourself wanting to return.
 If you’re an avid meat-eater, you’ll not be disappointed with the food on the streets of Mexico City.

-There’s a meal for every palate, and if you’re on a small budget – no problem.
-In fact, some of the best most authentic Mexican food comes in on a small budget, so it must be in your Mexico City itinerary.
+There’s a meal for every palate!
+If you’re on a small budget – no problem.
+In fact, some of the best most authentic Mexican food comes in on a small budget, so street food is a must whilst in Mexico City.

 Travel Insurance for Mexico

 In my opinion, there is no one best time to go to Mexico City, however, staying safe is a must.
 Whilst traveling in and around Mexico should mean covering yourself with adequate insurance.

 I always recommend backpackers and travelers (no matter who you are) use World Nomads Insurance for fully comprehensive cover.